kcjengr/qtpyvcp/docs/source/tutorials/widget_rules.rst

 *****************

-Here is a basic rule which will set the text in a label to "X Homed" if joint No. 0 is homed, or to "X Unhomed" if join No. 0 is not homed.
+Here is a basic rule which will set the text in a label to "X Homed" if joint No. 0 is homed, or to "X Unhomed" if joint No. 0 is not homed.

 .. figure:: /_static/rules/homed_label_example.png